Skip to main content

 A bell curve concentrated around $2,000–5,000?
 You're a service company.
 A flat distribution from $500 to $500,000?
 You're running a mixed-model business.
 A handful of invoices over $100K with hundreds under $1K?
 You're a commercial project shop with a service department.

-After reviewing the financials of hundreds of contractors — in private equity, at BuildOps, and now at Level — the invoice distribution is one of the first things I look at.
+After reviewing the financials of hundreds of contractors — in private equity, building financial products for commercial contractors, and now at Level — the invoice distribution is one of the first things I look at.
 Not the average.
 The distribution.
 Because the average hides everything important.

 The Benchmarks